Mobile

 iOS Server to Server Transactions

 The SDK also offers server-to-server capabilities.
 This works by sending the payment token back to the merchant the moment the consumer presses the Pay button.
+This allows the merchant to process and complete the transaction on their side.

 Server-to-server capabilities are available for both transactions made through: